LambdaTest/MSTest-Selenium-Sample/README.md

 &emsp;
 &emsp;

-*Learn how to use MSTest framework to configure and run your Java automation testing scripts on the LambdaTest platform*
+*Learn how to use MSTest framework to configure and run your C# automation testing scripts on the LambdaTest platform*

 ## Table Of Contents